jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/fourth-month/MinutesForMeetingForWorshipForBusiness.md

       It was suggested that we send a letter with information about the cash flow shortfall and asking members and attenders, including those who have pledged, to consider whether they can increase their contribution.
-      [Ann][AnnDaugherty] mentioned that [Molly][MollyWingate] is working a draft of this letter and will work with the Finance Committee on this letter.
+      [Ann][AnnDaugherty] mentioned that [Molly][MollyWingate] is working on a draft and will work with the Finance Committee on this letter.

       Report accepted with gratitude.